JavierAntoran/Bayesian-Neural-Networks/README.md

 * Numpy
 * Matplotlib

-The project is written in python 2.7.
+The project is written in python 2.7 and Pytorch 1.0.1.
 If CUDA is available, it will be used automatically.
 The models can also run on CPU as they are not excessively big.

 ## Usage